SEP IRA for the Self-Employed: Retirement Planning for Business Owners

 When it comes to distributions and withdrawals from a SEP IRA, the rules are similar to those for traditional IRAs, including possible tax implications and penalties.
 If you withdraw funds before reaching age 59 1/2, income tax and a 10% early withdrawal penalty may apply.

-You’ll be required to start taking minimum distributions (RMDs) from your SEP IRA when you reach RMD age*.
+You’ll be required to start taking minimum distributions (RMDs) from your SEP IRA when you reach age 73.
 These RMDs are calculated based on your life expectancy (per the IRS) and the balance in your account on 12/31 of the prior year.

 Saving for retirement as a business owner and entrepreneur

 As a business owner, you are always juggling multiple priorities.
 Especially early on, it may be difficult to even think about saving for retirement, as you’re probably putting everything back into your business.
-No matter how likely a liquidity event or profitability goal may seem on the horizon, another event is surely more probable: one day you will want to, or need to, retire.
+Even if you plan to sell your business someday, don’t underestimate the importance of saving and diversifying along the way.

 Sign Up for Weekly Investing Insights